skraftarcher/archerlabwebsite/content/People.md

 *Mackenzie Plowman, former REU Student*, is finishing up their undergraduate degree at Shenandoah University

 *Mikel Vaughan-Coston, former REU Student*, is finishing up their undergraduate degree at University of Michigan

+*Siyah Yongue, former Masters Student*, is currently working in the Reynolds lab at University of Florida.

 *Summer Zamora, former REU Student*, is finishing up their undergraduate degree at Jacksonville State University